Accessibility statement for OP Business mobile

 • WCAG 1.3.1 Info and Relationships

-On iOS devices, some views erroneously include an invisible and unnamed button which screen readers can still focus on.
-Screen readers bypass figures entirely, because figures visualise information that is numerically available elsewhere in the view.
+On iOS devices, some views erroneously include an invisible and unnamed button which the screen reader can still focus on.
+The screen reader bypasses figures entirely, because figures visualise information that is numerically available elsewhere in the view.
 On Android devices, some buttons have been flagged as links.
 Not all elements are included in the reading sequence, and the reading sequence is incorrect in some views.

 In addition, both platforms have accessibility issues, which are mentioned in the Overview section of this statement.